alisonykim/alisonykim.github.io/_pages/words.md

 nav_order: 5
 ---

-Some words that I like because they make me laugh, sound adorable, are fun to pronounce, etc.
+Some words that I like because they make me laugh, sound pleasant, are fun to pronounce, etc.